 • Passport holders of GCC, US, UK, Canada and certain other countries can drive on their home country license in the UAE

-You will be charged AED 5 on every salik gate crossing and will be billed at the end of your rental duration.
+A fee of AED 5 applies for each Salik toll gate crossing and will be conveniently billed at the end of your rental period.

-Check the below 2018-updated list to find out.
+Check the below 2022-updated list to find out.

 *Original + Translated Copy required